quark-engine/quark-engine/docs/source/quark_script.rst

 First, we design a detection rule ``accessFileInExternalDir.json`` to spot behavior accessing a file in an external directory.

-Next, we use API ``methodInstance.getArguments()`` and ``quarkResultInstance.isHardcoded(argument)`` to check if the path argument is hardcoded into the APK.
-If No, then attackers might be able to manipulate the path argument.
+Next, we use API ``methodInstance.getArguments()`` to get the argument for the file path and use `quarkResultInstance.isHardcoded(argument)` to check if the argument is hardcoded into the APK.
+If No, the argument is from external input.

-Finally, we use API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to check if any APIs for neutralizing the path argument.
-If **NO**, that may cause CWE-22 vulnerability.
+Finally, we use Quark API ``quarkResultInstance.findMethodInCaller(callerMethod, targetMethod)`` to check if there are any APIs in the caller method for string matching.
+If **NO**, the APK does not neutralize special elements within the argument, which may cause CWE-22 vulnerability.

 Quark Script CWE-22.py
 =======================